HefnaValravn/ubuntu_server/extra_exercises/explanation_http.md

 Then, once installed, I can enable it and start it with `systemctl enable apache2` and `systemctl start apache2`.

-I will then edit and configure the default webpage by editing the `/etc/apache2/sites-available/000-default.conf` file.
+I will then edit and configure the default webpage by editing the `/etc/apache2/sites-available/000-default.conf` file, and making sure that I DO NOT add a `ServerAlias *` line as that would capture all traffic from other webpages as well.

 - I create a basic webpage under the root directory I specified previously (for example, `/var/www/html/default/`) and make sure the text "Welcome" is displayed in it.